shirriff/alto-ethernet-interface/board/README.md

-# Instructions for building the board (obsolete)
+# Instructions for building the v3 board

-Note: this version of the board has been replaced by boardv3.
+This board fixes a missing trace in v2.

 The board was designed with KiCad.
 This directory contains the KiCad files.
-The board can be ordered from OshPark [here](https://oshpark.com/shared_projects/5WJDIPzl).
+The board can be ordered from OshPark [here](https://oshpark.com/shared_projects/q9WVjQhn).

 ## Materials